Simon-Swenson-8351/sregex/doc/code-conventions.md

 # Read-Only Arguments

 The underlying data type of arguments passed by pointer should be marked `const` as in `struct my_struct const *borrowed_my_arg`.
-Structs, aside from small structs with no pointer members, should never be passed by value.
+Structs, aside from small structs with no pointer members, should not be passed by value.